manualbashing/manualbashing.github.io/content/en/posts/decode-powershell-securestring-linux.md

 [BitConverter]::ToString([Text.Encoding]::Unicode.GetBytes('foo')).Replace('-','')
 ```

-This can be demonstrated in the following way:
+That this is not at all something that can be called secure, can be demonstrated in the following way:

 ```powershell
 $password = "foo"